ga-wdi-boston/ember/README.md

 └── vendor
 ```

+Alternatively, you can run `ember init` if you've already created the application directory you'd like to use.

 As you might expect, the `app` directory is where we'll be writing most of our code.

+## Lab: Create a New Ember 1.13.13 Application

+Navigate to your projects directory, and type `ember new my-ember-app`.
+When the `ember-cli` process finishes, inspect your new application structure.

+Match the generated structure to the description of the layers found in the [overview](http://ember-cli.com/user-guide/#folder-layout) and [resolver documentation](http://ember-cli.com/user-guide/#using-modules).

+1. Where will you be working?
+1. Where is the default HTML layout defined?
+1. Where will you find the ready-to-deploy files?

 ## Parts of an Ember Application